juliabennett/obama-or-bush/README.md

 Note that a standard 70/30 split was used to break the data into training and testing sets after preprocessing.
 The preprocessed and split data can be found in the tables data\_train and data\_test in the database obama\_or\_bush.db.

-If you would like more details about the model, check out [the app](http://juliaben.net/t/who-said-it/) or follow the instructions at the bottom of this page to load it from the included pickle files.
+If you would like more details about the model, check out [the game](http://juliaben.net/t/who-said-it/) or follow the instructions at the bottom of this page to load it from the included pickle files.

-####The app.
+####The game.

-As mentioned above, the app can be found here: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
+As mentioned above, the game can be found here: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
 It was built with Flask and D3.js.
-All data and code used by the app is available in the folder /game.
+All data and code used by this game is available in the folder /game.
 The data was created by running the script populate\_game\_database.py located in the the folder /helpers.

 ####Build it yourself.

-If you're interested in building parts of this project yourself, you have a few options after downloading this repository:
+There are a few things that can easily be done with this repository:

 1. Use the database obama\_and\_bush.db to do your own analysis.
 It could be interesting to add radio addresses from other presidents and train a new model that does multiclass classification.